helio-fm/helio-sequencer/Docs/refactoring.md

 ## Rescaling

-This re-aligns the selected notes into one of the parallel modes of the same tonic.
+This re-aligns the selected notes or the entire sequence into one of the parallel modes of the same tonic.
 You can think of it as introducing the in-place [modal interchange](https://wikipedia.org/wiki/Borrowed_chord).

 As well as the [chord tool](tips-and-tricks.md#chord-tool), re-scaling assumes that the harmonic context is specified correctly.

-In the example below, the first section is marked as D Dorian, and all of the notes in that section are in the key.
-Any out-of-scale notes will be left in their original positions.
+*Tip: press the `R` hotkey to apply re-scaling interactively instead of having to choose the target scale from menus.*

 Note that this function doesn't change the key signature.
 Consider using it for introducing brief or transitory variations to bring more harmonic color.
 If you want to re-scale an entire section of your piece, use the next option:

 #### Quick rescale tool

-Right-click on any key signature at the timeline (long-tap on mobile platforms) to choose another scale into which all tracks will be translated.
+Right-click on any key signature at the timeline to choose another scale into which all tracks will be translated.

 This affects all notes in all tracks until the next key signature or the end of the project and updates the key signature.

-This example shows rescaling, along with some undo/redo to demonstrate the difference:

-![quick-rescale]
+Any out-of-scale notes will be left in their original positions:

+![quick-rescale-desktop]

+On mobile platforms, long-tap on the key signature:

+![quick-rescale-mobile]

 ## Arpeggiators